harshit98/XKCD-Comic-Service/README.md

   </a>
 </p>

-> Meet Comic Ghost.
-He is a friendly ghost which fetches web comics for you from xkcd platform using CLI and downloads them as an image (only if you want!).
+> This service fetches web comics from xkcd platform using CLI and downloads them as an image (only if you want!)
-> Just order him and he will serve you well.

 ## 🎥 Demo Video